-Consistent and nutritious feeding year-round is key to the tenderness, marbling and terrific taste of our premium 100% grass-finished beef, but that’s not as easy as it sounds.
+Consistent and nutritious feeding year-round is key to the tenderness, marbling and terrific taste of our premium 100% grass-finished beef.
+But that’s not as easy as it sounds.
 Great pasture provides outstanding nutrition during the summer, but winter presents a challenge.
 Ordinary hay will maintain cattle during cold weather, but it won’t grow the kind of beef we stake our reputation on.
 That’s why we’ve developed a grass feeding program that delivers optimal nutrition to our cattle year-round, not just during the grazing season when the grass is green.
-Here’s how we do it:
+Here’s how we graze and winter-feed:

-Proper grazing is gentle on the land, it uses no fossil fuels, it’s good for the farm and it’s good for our animals.
-That’s why we make full use of rotational grazing on Manitoulin pastures from May to early fall.
+Proper grazing is gentle on the land, it uses no fossil fuels, it’s good for the farm and it’s good for the cattle.
+That’s why we make full use of rotational grazing on Manitoulin pastures from May to late fall.
 Great pastures really are the best food for cattle when it’s available.
 We pasture hundreds of acres of land and we make full use of this option whenever we can.
-Most of our pasture has shallow, mineral-rich soil, but lack of depth means it can’t be used for any other kind of food production.
+Some of our pasture has shallow, mineral-rich soil, but lack of depth means it can’t be used for any other kind of food production.
 Cattle turn this land into high quality protein.

 While cattle are grazing, we’re busy making dry hay plus a special winter feed called “haylage”.
-We make it by harvesting our most nutritious, highest-protein hay fields, then packing the forage in an oxygen-free environment while it’s still partly moist.
-Haylage is the next best thing to summer grazing, and it’s our secret for producing a year-round supply of 100% grass-finished beef with enough fat and marbling for no less than 21 days of dry aging.
+We make it by harvesting our best hay stands early in the summer season when it is most nutrient dense, then packing the forage in an oxygen-free environment while it’s still partly moist.
+Haylage is the next best thing to summer grazing, and it’s our secret for producing a year-round supply of 100% grass-finished beef with enough fat and marbling for weeks of dry aging.
 That’s what makes Pure Island grass finished beef simply the best there is, and we do it without grains.

 Dry aging is to beef what careful cellaring is to fine wine.
-It’s the process of letting sides of our grass finished beef hang undisturbed in a refrigerated space for at least 21 days, allowing the natural enzymes to relax meat fibres while also enhancing beef flavour.
+It’s the process of letting sides of our grass finished beef hang undisturbed in a refrigerated space for weeks on end, allowing the natural enzymes to relax meat fibres while also enhancing beef flavour.

 Does dry aging really matter?
 Absolutely!
 It makes an enormous difference in the eating experience, but not all beef is capably of being dry aged.
 Only meat with marbling and sufficient fat cover, or ‘finish’, can be dry aged in the first place.
 And even then it takes skill and patience to make it happen properly.
 Learn more about our dry aging process here.